iterative/dvc.org/static/docs/commands-reference/root.md

 ## Description

-While modifying code in different sub-directories, there can be cases when developers require relative path to the DVC's root directory.
-So, this command can be used to build a path to a dependency, command, or output.
+While in project's sub-directory, sometimes developers may want to refer some file belonging to another directory.
+This command returns relative path to the DVC project's root directory from the current working directory.
+So, this command can be used to build a path to a dependency file, command, or output.

 ## Options